 - No electricity required.

 Manual Pump Cons:

-No matter which breast pump option you choose, many of the necessities you’ll pack in your breast pump bag will be the same.
-Here’s your checklist of things to make sure you’re prepared for all situations.
+No matter which breast pump option you choose, many of the necessities you pack in your breast pump bag will be the same.
+Here’s a packing checklist to make sure you’re prepared for all situations.

 After you’ve pumped, the next challenge is figuring out what to do with it.
-Breast milk’s shelf life is relatively short (8 days maximum in the refrigerator) so keeping it cool to prevent spoilage is critical.
+Breast milk’s shelf life is relatively short (eight days maximum, in the refrigerator) so keeping it cool to prevent spoilage is critical.
 There are a few ways to keep milk fresh while traveling.